Pastry Fundamentals II

 Session One: Candies and Confections

-Learn how to work with sugar across a wide spectrum of final cooking temperature while making an assortment of confections, like fudge, chewy caramels, nougat, and marshmallows.
-You will also create several sauces and fillings that will complement projects covered in later sessions.
+Learn how to work with sugar across a wide spectrum of final cooking temperatures while making an assortment of confections, like fudge, caramel, and marshmallows.

 Session Two: Custards, Pavlova, Mousse